Our on-demand classes can be viewed on our “Virtual Studio” page by following these simple steps:

 A good teacher will try to protect you from yourself in class, but ultimately its your choice whether you move with ease and grace, accepting your physical limits, or choose strain and consequences.
 To keep out of mischief, choose wisely.

-Classes can only be booked using the app or on our website!
+Classes can only be booked or cancelled using the app or on our website!

 We have created many ways to pay so that you get the best value for you.
 Different people want different things, but here are some guidelines.
 If you would like to talk through what’s best for you please ask our front desk or call 01908 566610.